Quantic & Alice Russell perform in-store at Rough Trade East

 Russell has a stage charisma to match anyone and had the small but packed crowd singing, clapping and (where possible) dancing.
 Holland has a more understated presence, content to squeeze in between the percussionists and domineering figure of violinist Mike Simmonds.

 The band were obviously enjoying themselves as they stretched what was meant to be a short seven-song set out to 45 minutes of performance with various improvisations and solos.
 It is far from easy to impress an audience at an in-store show like this, but Quantic & Alice Russell showed just how it is done.

 Photos: Catherine Bridgman

-For more information visit the band’s official website here
+For further information and future gigs visit the band’s official website here.